GSA/open-gsa-redesign/_apidocs/fh-public-api.md

 ## Getting Started

-Get Opportunities API can be accessed from Beta or Alpha environments via the following urls:
+Get Opportunities API can be accessed from Production or Alpha environments via the following urls:

 *Note: Please refer the examples below to format right request URLs.*